lcrawlab/callback/README.md

 ## Introduction

+Standard single-cell RNA-sequencing (scRNA-seq) pipelines nearly always include unsupervised clustering as a key step in identifying biologically distinct cell types.
+A follow-up step in these pipelines is to test for differential expression between the identified clusters.
+When algorithms over-cluster, downstream analyses will produce inflated P-values resulting in increased false discoveries.
+Here, we present `callback` (Calibrated Clustering via Knockoffs): a new method for protecting against over-clustering by controlling for the impact of double-dipping.
+Importantly, our approach can be applied to any clustering algorithm (implemented here are the Louvain, Leiden, K-means, and hierarchical clustering algorithms). `callback`provides state-of-the-art clustering performance and can rapidly analyze large-scale scRNA-seq studies, even on a personal laptop.

 ## Installation

 You can install the lastest development version by using the [devtools](https://CRAN.R-project.org/package=devtools) library.
 To install this package with devtools, use this command: